ManojChandran/eduk8snotes/notes/chapter_01_Kube-basics.md

         - containerPort: 80

 ```
-### What is a manifest?
-A "manifest" is a specific file or set of files (typically written in YAML or JSON) that users create to declare the desired state of a Kubernetes resource.

 ### What is the difference between "record of intent" and "manifest"?
-Manifest are collection of files, where "record of intent" is declared.
+`manifest` are collection of files, where `record of intent` is declared.

 ### Does kubernetes stores the manifest files?
 Kubernetes does not store the manifest files themselves, but it stores the state information represented by those manifests.
 When you submit a manifest to the Kubernetes API server, the desired state defined in the manifest is processed and stored in etcd, the distributed key-value store used by Kubernetes for all its data.